azis14/MathQuest/README.md

 - **Billingual content** helps people who doesn't fluent in Malay language.

 ### Specific Improvements
-- **Add solution discussion** On the past quiz attempt, instead of only showing the correct answer, show the solution discussion.
+- **Add solution discussion** On the past quiz attempt, instead of only showing the correct answer, show the solution discussion and resource material to learn more.
-- **Add real past math SPM file** Maybe user with pro subscription could have a list of real past math SPM file.
+- **Add student discussion forum** Students could discuss about how to solve the questions.